-It is appropriate that Council be aware of these concerns now as it will give certainty to both the submitter and Council that they will be issues in the future, if Private Plan Change 24 is accepted and the anticipated subsequent subdivision and development occurs on the site.
+It is appropriate that Council be aware of these concerns now as it will give certainty to both the submitter and Council that they will be issues in the future, if the anticipated subsequent subdivision and development occurs on the site.

-In regards to the submitter's comments about not being contacted during the preconsultation phase of Private Plan Change 24, the applicant has responded by confirming that a letter was sent out to the submitter, however the applicant regrets that it was not received due to powers beyond their control.
+In regards to the submitter's comments about not being contacted during the preconsultation phase of Private Plan Change 24, the applicant has responded by confirming that a letter was sent out to the submitter, however the applicant regrets that it was not received due to circumstances beyond their control.